Terry A. Willkom

-Terry A. Willkom (born February 23, 1943, in Stanley, Wisconsin) is a former member of the Wisconsin State Assembly.
+Terry A. Willkom (born February 23, 1943, in Stanley, Wisconsin, died May 16, 2025) was a former member of the Wisconsin State Assembly.
 He graduated from McDonell Central Catholic High School in Chippewa Falls, Wisconsin and the University of Wisconsin-Eau Claire.

 Career

 Willkom was a member of the Assembly from 1970 to 1976.
 Additionally, he was Chairman of the Chippewa County, Wisconsin Democratic Party.